markatwork1/Firstdrafts/User Guide Uniswap Voting 12-11-21.md

 - Once a proposal has reached the voting stage it represents real, executable code which will alter the functionality of Uniswap Governance or anything under its jurisdiction.

-- Due diligence should be taken to ensure that the code represented in the proposal has been audited and is found to be in good faith.
+- Due diligence should be taken when you participate in Governance discussions, making your voice heard whether or not you support the idea being presented.

 ## Resources and Tool